Payment Gateway Integration: The Process and What Nexts

 Brands like FSS and ACI Worldwide offers dispute management systems to merchants getting associated with them.
 But, even if you don’t want an association with them, you can ask your mobile app development company to create a process for this.
 Having it in place, will only help you get the PCI DSS compliance certificate faster.

-Since you now know the factors that have to be considered when adding Payment option in your app, let me now take you through the various payment gateways that are being used by brands to make their payment process easier and universal.
+Since you now know the factors that have to be considered when introducing the Payment gateway integration process in your app, let me now take you through the various payment gateways that are being used by brands to make their payment process easier and universal.

 Although they all have near about same charge plans, I would recommend that you do an in depth study into each of the online payment gateways to make your choice.